What Should We Actually Be Afraid of in AI?

 And instead of ripping into the sales department and making the people there solve their problems and actually start selling the product, we’ll sit around writing a new algorithm that’s already being misapplied as it is and can’t possibly get better from rewriting.

 When something doesn’t work, we indiscriminately shove AI into it.
-And if that doesn’t work, we’ll keep tightening the screws on the AI.
-And after that, we’ll march into the US Congress, the House of Commons in the UK, or the Parliament in Russia, to make excuses and explain how we were training our social network to neutralize terrorist propaganda, but things went sideways as usual.
+When that doesn’t work, we keep tightening the screws on the AI.
+And after that, we march into Congress to make excuses and explain how we were training our social network to neutralize terrorist propaganda, but things went sideways as usual.

 Computers can’t make human decisions